phantomaton-ai/aniheim/content/characters/Emmy.md

 **Physical Description:** A lithe, athletic calico cat.
 Moves with purpose and practiced grace.
 Usually seen in well-kept, high-performance athletic wear – maybe sleek track pants and a breathable athletic top, always color-coordinated.
 Wears high-tech running shoes.
 Her fur is typically neat, perhaps tied back if long enough.
 Intense, focused green eyes.

 **Dialog Samples:**
-*   (Critiquing movement) "No, your follow-through is off by 7 degrees!
-Look at the historical data from the '88 Squirrel Hurdling Championship – the optimal arc terminates *here*." *Demonstrates perfectly*
+*   (Critiquing movement) "No, no!
+Your form's off.
+Remember the 'Squirrel Hurdle' technique from the '88 Games?
+Follow-through needs more extension!
+Like *this*!" *Demonstrates perfectly*
-*   (Planning) "Okay, objective: reach the pretzel cart.
-Standard procedure: Formation Delta, Phase 1 - Coordinated Approach Vector, Phase 2 - Cart Containment Sequence Gamma.
-Execute precisely on my mark!"
+*   (Planning) "Okay team, objective: pretzel cart.
+Let's stick to the plan: Formation Delta, approach vector, containment sequence.
+Ready?
+Go!"
-*   (Frustrated by deviation) "Why did you stop?
-That wasn't in the plan!
-The sequence is compromised!
-We have to reset to Checkpoint Alpha!"
+*   (Frustrated by deviation) "Hey!
+You broke formation!
+That wasn't the sequence!
+We need to reset and stick to the plan!"

 /voice(settings: ./emmy_voice.json) {
     Young female voice Clear confident Energetic Precise diction Sounds like a focused athlete or coach Minimal hesitation Clear articulation Google TTS standard female kid voice enhance clarity confidence consistent energy